 Our aim is to become one of the world’s most innovative learning and research environments.
-Guiding this exciting journey are Dean Robert Dammon, the ninth dean of the business school and professor of financial economics; Alan Scheller-Wolf, senior associate dean of faculty and research and the Richard M. Cyert Professor of Operations Management; and Sevin Yeltekin, senior associate dean of education and professor of economics.
+Guiding this exciting journey are Dean Robert Dammon, the ninth dean of the business school and Professor of Financial Economics; Linda Argote, Senior Associate Dean of Faculty and Research and Thomas Lord Professor of Organizational Behavior and Theory; and Willem-Jan van Hoeve, Senior Associate Dean of Education and Carnegie Bosch Professor of Operations Research.

 A notable characteristic of the Tepper School is that, unlike many senior school administrators, all Tepper School deans maintain their teaching schedules during their tenure as deans.
 Their commitment to staying in the classroom underscores our culture of knowledge discovery and high-impact coursework.

 Supporting the Tepper School’s Dean’s Office is a faculty community of more than 110 professors representing nearly a dozen different disciplines, many of whom have the distinction as being the most respected researchers and academicians in their respective fields, according to research citations, editorial positions with peer-reviewed journals, and global assignments with legislative, financial, economics, medical and academic institutions.

 Dean Robert M. Dammon